ingo/ingo.github.io/_recipes/cranberry_orange_relish.md

 title: Cranberry Orange Relish
 ---

-This holiday cranberry relish was the signature sauce Ingo's father served each Thanksgiving.
 The cranberries and orange are simply sweetened with sugar to create a chunky-style sauce that perfectly complements the turkey and stuffing.
 It's a classic recipe you'll want to add to your own holiday traditions.

 ### Ingredients